cheminfo/eln-docs/docs/30_spectra/30_machine_learning/90_common/normalization/README.md

 ![memory](images/memory.png)

 In some cases it is not possible to keep in memory the original spectra and the system will only keep the normalized spectra.
-Therefore it will not be possible to change the normalization parameters anymore.
+Therefore, it will not be possible to change the normalization parameters anymore.

 ## Preview